angela88alegna/LineAppRepo/README.md

 Data can be added to the Data list with a button("Add data"), each time data are added, the date and time of the event is listed as well.
 Data can also be deleted.
 I decided to use Firebase as a Back|End database & NPM and Node JS to install the Firebase tools.
-I decided to use Firebase database because data are stored in a JSON format, as required.
+Firebase database data are stored in a JSON format, as required.